beykyle/omplib/README.md

 Currently, the primary application for `OMPLib` is uncertainty quantification for simple spherical potentials.
 For that reason, for single-channel calculations, it is set up to solve for the R-Matrix without heap allocations, using `Eigen` statically sized matrices, for speed.
 The file `src/util/config.hpp` holds important compile time constants, such as `NBASIS`; the number of basis functions to use in the R-Matrix solver.
 The resulting matrix for a single channel calculation will be represented as an `Eigen::Matrix<std::complex<double>,NBASIS,NBASIS>`.
 Inversion of these matrices is expected to dominate runtime for typical problems.

-## environment

-As mentioned above, it is highly recommended to use a package, dependency and environment manager like [mamba](https://mamba.readthedocs.io/en/latest/) to manage depenencies.